bobbycomet/GriffinUpdater/README.md

 Clicking Add on a catalog row opens the normal Add/Edit dialog pre-filled, so you can still set your own schedule and, for AppImages, install folder before saving.

+If you want stronger guarantees than plain HTTPS, `apps.json` can be signed with Ed25519.
+Set `config.CATALOG_PUBLIC_KEY_HEX` to your public key and Griffin Updater will refuse to accept a catalog update at all unless its signature checks out, treating a missing, stale, or tampered signature as a hard failure rather than a warning.
+Leave it blank to keep the old unsigned behavior. `packaging/sign_catalog.py` generates a keypair and signs a catalog; `SECURITY.md` covers what this does and doesn't protect against.

+If Update Catalog fails right after you've pushed a new `apps.json`, that's often just GitHub's raw-content CDN not having caught up yet rather than anything actually broken with the file - the error message says as much, and it's usually worth waiting a moment and trying again before digging further.

 ## How scheduling actually runs

 Each enabled app gets its own pair of unit files: